 Kelsy Yeargain, Executive Director

 Kelsy Yeargain is the Executive Director of the Tulane/ Canal Neighborhood Development Corporation (T/CNDC).
 Kelsy joined the T/CNDC team in 2015 and has overseen the growth and professionalization of the organization.
 In addition to her work as Executive Director, Kelsy is also active in advocacy work in New Orleans.
-She is the Board President of the Broad Community Connections and the co-chair of the Greater New Orleans Housing Alliance Policy committee and a board member of Broad Community Connections.
-Additionally, Kelsy is an adjunct professor in the Sociology Department of Tulane University.
+She is the Board President of the Broad Community Connections and the co-chair of the Greater New Orleans Housing Alliance Policy committee.
+Kelsy is currently enrolled in University of Arizona’s Master’s in Real Estate Finance program.

 Kelsy graduated from the American University of Cairo with a Masters (M.A.) in Refugee and Migration Studies along with a Graduate Diploma in Gendered Political Economy.
 Her B.A. degree is from the University of North Texas in Sociology with minors in Women’s Studies and Economics.
 In 2018, she graduated with the inaugural class of UNO’s Community Development Finance Certificate Program.
 For the past ten years, Kelsy has worked on issues of displacement and housing, from natural disasters to forced migrations to the continuing need for affordable housing.
 She has lived and worked in Montana, Kentucky, Budapest, India, Dominican Republic, Guatemala, Cairo, and Haiti.